surveyjs/surveyjs_react_quickstart/README.md

   //or
   // model.mode="display"
   // <Survey.Survey model={model}/>
-  // You may change model properties after rendering.
-If needed react Survey Component will change its behavior and change UI }
+  // You may change model properties outside render function.
+If needed react Survey Component will change its behavior and change UI
+ }
 }
 ```